HomeSpan/HomeSpan/docs/UserGuide.md

 * If you have modified the Setup Code, and have also created a scannable tag with that code, scan it now.
 * If you have modified the Setup Code but have not created a scannable tag, select the option that indicates you can’t scan your code, in which case you will be able to type it manually later in the process.

 The Home App should next display a list of available HomeKit accessories.
-Select your HomeSpan device (if does not appear, exit the process and try again.
-See Troubleshooting for other potential solutions).
+Select your HomeSpan device (if does not appear, exit the process and try again).

 If you’ve already scanned the Setup Code for this device from a scannable tag, the Home App will begin the pairing process.
 If not, it will now ask you to enter it manually.